Starship HLS: Cargo variant

 In April 2024, NASA reported that work was underway on the cargo specific variant of the lander.
 NASA expects this variant to be ready and in service by Artemis VII.
-The cargo variant will be referred to by NASA as Human-class Delivery Landers (HDL) and represent, as of June 2024, the highest capacity landers available to NASA under the current lunar exploration push.
+The cargo variant will be referred to by NASA as Human-class Delivery Landers and represent, as of June 2024, the highest capacity landers available to NASA under the current lunar exploration push.

 Mission profiles

 Propellant transfer test campaign

-As of 2024, NASA expected that SpaceX will begin a propellant transfer test campaign in approximately March 2025, and complete it during summer 2025 but this has since been delayed.
-This will require multiple starship launches, and should culminate with a ship-to-ship propellant transfer demonstration prior to the NASA-required Starship HLS Critical Design Review (CDR).
-That was planned for late-summer 2025, but has been delayed.
-The test campaign will aim for a biweekly launch cadence from a single launch mount, with a stretch goal to obtain weekly launches using two pads.
+A Starship Propellant Transfer Demonstration remains optimistically scheduled for 2026.
+On-orbit refueling and storage learnings from LOXSAT may play a major role.

 Lunar missions

 Prior to the launch of the HLS vehicle from Earth, a Starship configured as a propellant depot would be launched into an Earth orbit and then be partially or fully filled by between four to fourteen (Note: In the documentation of SpaceX's HLS bid, a conservative figure of 14 tanker flights is used.
 Musk has stated that with a tanker payload mass of 150 tons, four to eight tanker flights would be necessary, depending on the payload mass on Starship HLS itself and the intended fuel load (since the mission profile may allow for a less than full tank).)
 Starship tanker flights carrying propellant.
 As such, this spacecraft will be used in conjunction with the Starship booster (called Super Heavy) and two additional Starship spacecraft variants, "tanker" and "propellant depot", that were already planned prior to the NASA HLS contract.

 Musk said in 2021 that between "four and eight" tanker launches would be required.
-The same year, the Government Accountability Office (GAO) said that SpaceX would "require 16 launches overall", and in 2023, a NASA official estimated the number of Starship launches required for one lunar landing to be "in the high teens".
+The same year, the US Government Accountability Office (GAO) said that SpaceX would "require 16 launches overall", and in 2023, a NASA official estimated the number of Starship launches required for one lunar landing to be "in the high teens".
 In 2024, SpaceX vice president of customer operations estimated that the number of tanker launches would be "10-ish", though this number is subject to change.
 The launches will need to be in rapid succession in order to maintain schedule constraints and limit the loss of liquid cryogenic propellants due to boiloff.